Non-diffracting meronic spin defects of light: Propagation

 Splitting of high-order vortices can be modeled by disturbing the vortex beam with a weak wave $\varepsilon$~\cite{Dennis2006RowsBeam,Berry2001KnottedWaves,Berry2001KnottingSpacetime}, modifying (\ref{eq:psi_perp}) into

 The perturbation which splits the zeros of the field into a circle of radius $r_n$ determined by the perturbation amplitude, and the azimuthal position $\phi_n$ given by its phase

 Expressing the transverse coordinate as a complex number $\zeta=re^{i\phi}$ the field becomes a function of complex input $\psi_\perp=\psi_\perp(\zeta)$ which vanishes at $\zeta=\zeta_n=r_ne^{i\phi_n}$ (\ref{eq:r_pert}, \ref{eq:phsp_pert}).
-We then expand the transverse field (\ref{eq:perturbation}) around its zeros $\zeta_n$ using the binomial theorem and obtain
+Expanding the transverse field (\ref{eq:perturbation}) around its zeros $\zeta_n$ using the binomial theorem we obtain

 where $\delta$ is a small displacement around a zero of (\ref{eq:perturbation}), with the radial displacement given by $|\delta|$ and the azimuthal rotation by $\arg\lr{\delta}$.
 To first order in $|\delta/\zeta_n|$, the field behaves locally as a first-order vortex around each of the unfolded zeros, $\psi_\perp\propto r'e^{i\rrm{sgn}\lr{\ell}\phi'}$ where $r'$ and $\phi'$ are the local polar coordinates at the position of the zero.
 The approximation becomes more exact as the distance between the zeros is larger.
 Only then we can consider each of the singularities as ``independent" spin defects, while if the separation between them is smaller, they will show a joint spin texture.